Trade effluent FAQs

 What if I am not connected to a sewer?

 Trade effluent should only be discharged into a foul or combined sewer; you will need to inform us if you want to make a connection to the public sewerage system.
 We need to ensure that the connection is made in the right place, in the right way and by the right people.
-This can be really important to stop problems occuring, such as blockages and sewage flooding.
+This is really important to stop problems occurring, such as blockages and sewage flooding.
 We also need to make sure that you connect into the right type of sewer (for example, ensuring that foul waste does not enter into a surface water sewer, as this can lead to pollution of a nearby river or stream).
-Find out more about connecting to a public sewer.
+You can use the following link to find out more about this service connecting to a public sewer.

 What do I do if I can’t discharge to a sewer?

 Where we can, we try to accommodate your trade effluent discharges.
 However, there will be instances when this will not be possible (for example, you do not have access to the public sewer, or your trade generates waste that is deemed unsuitable because of the risk of harm to people, assets, and the environment).
 In these instances, waste may be removed from site by tanker and treated at a waste management centre.
-In line with other waste management companies, we offer this service to businesses.
+In line with other waste management companies, we offer this tankering service to business and domestic customers.
+You can use the following link to find out more about this service Tankered industrial and domestic waste

 What about surface water drainage?